Dom Pérignon (monk): Misconceptions with myths

-The quote attributed to Perignon—"Come quickly, I am tasting the stars!"—is supposedly what he said when tasting the first sparkling champagne.
+The quote attributed to Pérignon—"Come quickly, I am tasting the stars!"—is supposedly what he said when tasting the first sparkling champagne.
 However, the first appearance of that quote appears to have been in a print advertisement in the late 19th century.

 A major proponent of the misconceptions surrounding Dom Pérignon came from one of his successors at the Abbey of Hautvillers, Dom Groussard, who in 1821 gave an account of Dom Pérignon "inventing" Champagne among other exaggerated tales about the Abbey in order to garner historical importance and prestige for the church.

 Groussard's myth achieved more than prestige for the church, it helped commercialize champagne at the turn of the twentieth century.
-The Syndicat du Commerce used the myth to promote Champagne and the Champagne region, producing a pamphlet called Le Vin de Champagne in 1896 that celebrated Perignon as the inventor of Champagne by following "ancient traditions."
+The Syndicat du Commerce used the myth to promote Champagne and the Champagne region, producing a pamphlet called Le Vin de Champagne in 1896 that celebrated Perignon as the inventor of Champagne by following "ancient traditions".
 The myth served to protect Champagne made in Marne as the original sparkling wine and dismiss other wines as imitators.
 The myth also helped distance Champagne from its associations with aristocratic decadence and transform it as a drink made from a monk's labor and persistence.

 The myths about Pérignon being the first to use corks and being able to name the precise vineyard by tasting a single grape likely originated from Groussard's account.

 Prior to blending he would taste the grapes without knowing the source vineyard to avoid influencing his perceptions.
 References to his "blind tasting of wine" have led to the common misconception that Dom Pérignon was blind.

 Contrary to popular belief, Dom Pérignon did not introduce blending to Champagne wines but rather the method of blending the grapes prior to sending them to press.